priya006/Selenium-Grid/README.md

    Install `npm install -g appium-doctor ` and run the command `appium-doctor`

 ### How to configure Selenium grid with Android real Device as a Node using Appium
-1. Start the Selenium Stand alone server in a Machine A. This machine act as a hub.
+1. Start the Selenium Stand alone server in a `Machine A`.
+This machine act as a hub.
 Command `java -jar selenium-server-standalone-3.141.59.jar -role hub`
-2. Create a Configuration json file
+2. Create a Configuration json file.
+Example: `NodeAndroidconfig.json`

-#### Selenium Grid Node Configuration Json File
+ **Selenium Grid Node Configuration Json File Template:**
 ```
 {
   "capabilities":